rehnuma-akter/rehnuma-akter/README.md

 - 🔭 I’m currently working on something interesting.
 - 🌱 I’m currently learning web-development.
 - 👯 I’m looking to collaborate on front-end projects.
-- 📫 How to reach me: rakterruhi@gmail.com
+- 📫 How to reach me: rehnumaakter06@gmail.com
-- ⚡ Fun fact: I like journaling.